ANSSI-FR/rust-guide/src/en/standard.md

 Fortunately, in most cases, one does not need to implement it.
 In Rust, almost all primitive types are `Send` and `Sync`, and for most compound types the implementation is automatically provided by the Rust compiler.
-As mentioned in [@nomicon], notable exceptions are:
+As mentioned in [Rustonomicon @nomicon], notable exceptions are:

 - Raw pointers are neither `Send` nor `Sync` because they offer no safety guards.